GenericMadScientist/SightRead/README.md

 Your two parsers are `SightRead::ChartParser` and `SightRead::MidiParser`.
 Find them in `sightread/chartparser.hpp` and `sightread/midiparser.hpp` respectively.
 Both take in their constructor a single `const SightRead::Metadata&` parameter, which is a simple struct with song name, artist, and charter.
+There's also `SightRead::QbMidiParser` class to parse .mid.qb files for Guitar Hero III, which is far from settled.

 There are some methods to customise their behaviour, but for Clone Hero the only one you care about is `.hopo_threshold`.
 This takes a struct representing the